garcia-tech/garcia/README.md

 namespace QuickStart.Controllers;

 [ApiController]
-public class AuthenticationController : BaseAuthController<IAuthenticationService<User, UserDto, long>, User, UserDto, long> /* BaseAuthController has also 4 generic parameters like a BaseController.
+public class AuthenticationController : BaseAuthController<User, UserDto>
+/* BaseAuthController has also 2 generic parameters like a BaseController.
-These are an AuthenticationService, a User BaseType is Entity<TKey> and implemented from IUserEntity<TKey>, a UserDto implemented from IUser and the Id type of the User. */ {
+These are a User BaseType is Entity<long> and implemented from IUserEntity<long>, a UserDto implemented from IUser. */
+{
     public AuthenticationController(IAuthenticationService<User, UserDto, long> service) : base(service)
     {